 Created by EdAppExplore the course

-UNITAR, in partnership with AGFUND, published the Introduction to Microfinance course on EdApp to provide general knowledge on sustainable microfinance and how it can help marginalized communities overcome economic challenges.
+UNITAR, in partnership with AGFUND, published the Introduction to Microfinance course on EdApp to provide general knowledge on sustainable microfinance and how it can help marginalized communities overcome economic challenges and strive for fair trade.
 This course starts with a quick background on microfinance and its evolution throughout the years.
 It then discusses sustainable microfinancing solutions and technologies like mobile payment and e-wallets that businesses can put in place to help those in poverty get equal access to financial resources.
 The lessons are divided into 5 bite-sized chunks to help increase information retention.
 Learners also have the option of revisiting this course anytime they need to refresh their knowledge.

 Scope: The world of microfinance and its evolution, sustainable microfinancing solutions and technologies